-And since we’re using fresh flowers, I have a must-have material for keeping fresh flowers alive longer for your wreaths too, and you’ve probably never even heard of it before.
+So, today I’m sharing a tutorial for how to make asymmetrical holiday wreaths using fresh flowers and greenry.
+Including a must-have material for keeping fresh flowers alive longer for your wreaths that you’ve probably never heard of.
+Intrigued?
 Click through for the tutorial.

 - 12 inch gold macrame hoops (or 18 inch if you want something larger)***

 - thin gauge floral wire